useblocks/groundwork/README.rst

 groundwork
 ----------

-groundwork is a python based microframework for highly reusable applications and their components.
+groundwork is a Python based microframework for highly reusable applications and their components.

-It’s functionality is based on exchangeable, documented and tested plugins and patterns.
+Its functionality is based on exchangeable, documented and tested plugins and patterns.

-It is designed to support any kind of application: command line scripts, desktop programs or web applications.
+It is designed to support any kind of Python application: command line scripts, desktop programs or web applications.

 groundwork enables applications to activate and deactivate plugins during runtime and to control dynamic plugin behaviors like plugin status, used signals, registered commands and much more.

-The functionality of plugins can be easily extended by the usage of inheritable patterns.
+The functionality of plugins can easily be extended by the usage of inheritable patterns.
-Based on this, groundwork supports developers with time-saving solutions for:
+Thus, groundwork supports developers with time-saving solutions for:

     * Command line interfaces
     * Loose inter-plugin communication via signals and receivers